KAIST-THRUST/servo-motor-via-serial/README.md

 > [!NOTE]
 > For best performance and to avoid potential damage to your Arduino, it is recommended to power the servo from an external supply rather than the Arduino 5V pin,
 > especially for larger or high-torque servos.
+For Teensy 4.1, always use an external power.

 ## Installation & Setup